All Cycling Answers

 Direct answer · Cyclesite

 Cyclesite and eBay suit different needs for UK bike buyers and sellers. eBay is free to list for private sellers in most categories and has larger overall traffic, but it is a general marketplace with no UK stolen-bike verification and no frame-size, groupset or wheel-size filters.
-Cyclesite is bicycle-specific: every listing is automatically checked against UK stolen-bike databases, filters are built for cyclists, and pricing is a flat listing fee from £10.99, tiered by asking price.
+Cyclesite is bicycle-specific: every listing is automatically checked against UK stolen-bike databases, filters are built for cyclists, and listing is free during our launch, with no commission on classified sales.

 Fees and how they work

-Cyclesite charges a flat listing fee from £10.99, tiered by your asking price.
-For private classified sales where you deal directly with the buyer, the listing fee is the total cost to advertise. eBay removed final value fees for UK private sellers across most categories in late 2024, so private listings are effectively free to list; business sellers are still charged a category-based final value fee.
-Cyclesite's optional Buyer Protection with secure delivery shows its transaction fee up front at checkout.
+Listing on Cyclesite is free during our launch.
+For private classified sales where you deal directly with the buyer, there is nothing to pay to advertise and there is no commission on the sale. eBay removed final value fees for UK private sellers across most categories in late 2024, so private listings are effectively free to list; business sellers are still charged a category-based final value fee.
+Cyclesite's optional Buyer Protection with secure delivery is coming soon; when it launches, its transaction fee (capped at £300) will be shown up front at checkout.

 Safety and verification